|

 The Australian Scrabble Players Association (New South Wales Division) is an incorporated body, having achieved incorporation in June 1996.
 We also are known as Scrabble New South Wales, or Scrabble NSW.

 Scrabble NSW has a network of affiliated clubs.
-For a club to be affiliated it needs to ensure all of its regular players are either club members (half members) or full members of Scrabble NSW.
-Any club requiring evidence of Public Liability Insurance is required to be affiliated
+For a club to be affiliated it should ensure all of its regular players are either social members or full members of Scrabble NSW.
+Any club requiring evidence of Public Liability Insurance is required to be affiliated, and clubs with at least four members are deemed to be affiliated.
+Affiliated clubs receive a full listing in the quarterly magazine and the Club Directory on this website, and can receive replacement boards and tiles for each two members.
+Affiliated Clubs also have access the the Scrabble NSW tile bank of cream-coloured tiles.

-Scrabble NSW also maintains a listing of active groups that do not wish to be affiliated.
-These as well as the full list of affiliated clubs by region can be found in our Club Directory.
+Scrabble NSW also maintains a listing of thought to be or once active groups that are not affiliated.
+This list can be found at the bottom of the Club Directory.

 Scrabble NSW conducts seven major tournaments each year.
 These are: